JackEverson/BirdEyeD/README.md

 # Future Plans

 - Retraining YOLOv3-Tiny on captured photos to improve the AI recognition of Australian birds in my area
+- Adding the ability to run the AI model directly from the terminal (rather than through the web browser)
 - Ability to view captured images through the web browser
 - Adding the ability to record videos